-• Protection Against Hyperextension: One of its primary functions is to prevent the knee from extending beyond its physiological range, thus shielding against hyperextension injuries that may compromise joint integrity.
+• Protection Against Hyperextension: One of its primary functions is to prevent the knee from extending beyond its physiological range, thus shielding against hyperextension injuries that may compromise knee joint integrity.

 • Sensory Input: Equipped with sensory receptors, the ACL provides essential feedback regarding knee position and movement, facilitating proprioception and aiding muscle coordination during various physical manoeuvres.